Peace-and-Passion/banban-ponpon/Extension/README.md

   fetch(conf.apiURL + '/v1/my_api')

+## Dummy types for page_parser

+- Replace this with page_parser/types.ts when it is available.

+  types_dummy.ts

-## To use components in Svelte Material UI
+## To use components in [Svelte Material UI](https://sveltematerialui.com/)

 - Import components